How to Stop Feeling Responsible for Others Feelings: Part 2

 What Does Healing Actually Look Like?

-It’s about unlearning the belief that your worth is tied to emotional labor.
-That your safety depends on keeping everyone else happy.
+Releasing the belief that your safety depends on keeping everyone else happy.

 5 Steps to Break the Pattern of Emotional Over-Responsibility